face-hh/griddycode/README.md

 # Contributions
 Contributions are heavily appreciated, whether it's for adding Lua plugins, themes, safely exposing more features to Lua, or adding features directly to GriddyCode!

-Stuff we are currently looking for: (this doesn't mean you can't contribute with other stuff!)
-- `CTRL` + `P` to open a **quick file picker**, similar to [VSCode](https://code.visualstudio.com/docs/editor/editingevolved#:~:text=Quick%20file%20navigation,-Tip%3A%20You%20can&text=VS%20Code%20provides%20two%20powerful,release%20Ctrl%20to%20open%20it.)
+## Current bugs/needed features:
+### HIGH PRIORITY
+- To apply changes to the settings (i.e. adding a new setting), it's required to delete your save data;
+- The `VHS & CRT` shader, on certain themes (One Dark Pro, etc.), becomes completely white.
+Works good on GitHub Dark;
+- Light modes get affected by *glow*, while dark modes seem fine.

+### MEDIUM PRIORITY
-- An option in the settings menu (`CTRL` + `,`) to change the font!
+- An option in the settings menu (`CTRL` + `,`) to change the font;

+### LOW PRIORITY
 - Making the cat jumping video in the settings menu fade in/out along the actual menu.
-Currently it ignores the transition
+Currently it ignores the transition;
-- Heavy cleanup of `settings.gd`!
-- The file picker (`CTRL` + `O`) stores the position of the selected item even after entering/exiting a directory.
-However, if the directory's file size is lower than it, it will disappear until you move it up.
-This can be fixed by setting its selected item to the last item if it exceeds dirs.size().
-This indirectly affects the zoom too when it goes from a high index to 1.

-Please note that creating a Pull Request to fix these features does *not* guarantee its merge.
-Please don't open a Pull Request unless you are confident you've done a good job.
+- `CTRL` + `P` to open a **quick file picker**, similar to [VSCode](https://code.visualstudio.com/docs/editor/editingevolved#:~:text=Quick%20file%20navigation,-Tip%3A%20You%20can&text=VS%20Code%20provides%20two%20powerful,release%20Ctrl%20to%20open%20it.).
+- Selecting a setting with the property "shader" *should* disable previously-enabled settings with "shader".